dawranliou/dawranliou.com/content/about.md

 I'm very keen on my REPL-driven workflow while developing software.
-There's nothing more disruptive to my productivity than not having a live REPL where I can reload code on-the-fly.
+There's nothing more disruptive to my productivity than not having a live REPL where I can hot-reload code on-the-fly.
 I also depend on using Emacs a lot doing other development-related work - interfacing git, running shell commands, reading logs, check remote files on server, manipulating text, writing notes, etc.
+Emacs is crucial to my day-to-day workflows.
+And I love to tinker with my settings when I'm not working.

 ## What I'm doing now